Tuesday, February 18, 2025

 Phasor Representation

 The key idea is that, since a sinusoid has both an amplitude and a phase, it can be represented as a vector(arrow) or phasor in a 2D space.
-The phasor's length is it's amplitude, and it's frequency is how quickly it rotates around it's "tail" in this 2D space.
+The phasor's length is its amplitude, and its frequency is how quickly it rotates around its "tail" in this 2D space.
 So the tip of a phasor representing a single tone traces a circle in this 2D space.
 The convention is that the phasor rotates anticlockwise.
 The horizontal component of this phasor is the level of the signal we see.
 This is illustrated here.

 At any point in time the phasor has a length (the distance from its tail to its tip) and an angle, which is the phasor's angle to the horizontal.